JinmingZhuang/Paper_record/README.md

 ### Paper: AutoSA: A Polyhedral Compiler for High-Performance Systolic Arrays on FPGA
 ### Author: Jie Wang, Licheng Guo and Jason Cong <br> <br> Publish: 2021 FPGA
 #### Motivation:
-1) Design systolic array require both high-level cahracteristics of the application andd hardware backgroud, thus makes it hard to be implemented.<br>
+1) Design systolic array require both high-level characteristics of the application andd hardware backgroud, thus makes it hard to be implemented.<br>
 2) Previous automatic synthesis work suffers from limited generality, performance and productivity.<br>
 #### Contribution:
 1) Provide an end-to-end compilation flow to generate systolic array from C to HLS C.<br>